Motorcycle helmets come in every colour, shape, size and style under the sun, and the price range from budget to premium is vast.

 As great as I think Arai helmets are, they may not fit your head, they may be uncomfortable for you, and you may think that Shark helmets are the bee’s knees instead.

-So, we have gathered all the best helmets in a range of different categories to cater to as many people as possible.
+So, we have gathered all the best helmets in every category to cater to as many people as possible.

-We have the best open face helmets, the best budget helmets, the quietest lids you can get your hands-on, and we have compiled them all together so you can see only the creme de la creme of motorcycle helmets.
+We have the best open-face helmets, the best budget helmets, and the quietest lids you can get your hands on, and we have compiled them all together so you can see only the creme de la creme of motorcycle helmets.

 Excited?
 I am, so let’s take a look.

 Full-face helmets offer the best protective qualities that a motorcycle helmet can give, covering the whole head and face.

 They are more likely than modular and open-face helmets to receive high safety ratings from SHARP.

 Full-face helmets are the only type used by racers and those partaking in track days for their safety benefits.

 Aside from this, they also allow a host of other features to be included within their build that are less easy on an open-face helmet, such as in-built comms kits.